Patty McCormack: Life and career

 In April 2018, it was announced that McCormack would join the cast of General Hospital temporarily replacing Leslie Charleson in the role of Monica Quartermaine due to injuries Charleson sustained in a fall.
 In September 2018, McCormack portrayed Dr. March, the child psychiatrist consulted in the 2018 television remake of The Bad Seed.
+She starred in Dan Lauria's play Just Another Day in 2023 at Ellenville, New York, in 2024 at an off-Broadway venue Theater555, and in 2025 at Trinity College Dublin, Ireland.

 Awards

 McCormack was nominated for an Academy Award for Best Supporting Actress and a Golden Globe for Best Supporting Actress for The Bad Seed.
 On March 20, 1956, she received the Milky Way "Gold Star Award" as the most outstanding juvenile performer, in which Sal Mineo was placed third and Tommy Rettig second.

 Her star on the Hollywood Walk of Fame is at 6312 Hollywood Boulevard.
 She received the star in 1960 aged 15, making her the youngest honoree on the Walk.

-McCormack was a guest for the 2009 Mid-Atlantic Nostalgia Convention, where her films were screened, and she received an award during the closing ceremonies.